Doug DeBoer – Auditor

 South Dakota Purchasing Guidelines and Bidding aka SD-Bid Book

-South Dakota Uniform Sales Tax Exemption Certificate (Blank-form fill)
+2022 South Dakota Sales Tax Exemption Certificate

 Menards Tax Exempt Certificate